 Exfoliation for Combination Skin

 Combination skin means you have the challenges of both oily and dry skin to deal with at the same time.
 You may have an oily forehead and nose, but dry patches along the cheeks and jawline.
-Just like with dry skin types, exfoliation with glycolic acid is a good choice to combat flaky skin while also removing pore buildup.
+Just like with dry skin types, you can incorporate a chemical exfoliation with glycolic acid to combat flaky skin while also removing pore buildup.
 However, you may benefit from salicylic acid as well to take care of the greasier spots.